longieirl/openvpn/README.md

 # Add more clients
 Having exported HomeClientVPN.ovpn, use it to confirm your client config is working.
 Once connected, a good way to ensure your connection is encrypted, open http://www.whatsmyip.org/ and ensure the IP address is that of your home IP address.

-# Adding more clients
 ```
 cd /etc/openvpn/easy-rsa/keys
 ./build-key Mates-ClientVPN
 openssl rsa -in Mates-ClientVPN.key -des3 -out Mates-ClientVPN.3des.key
 sudo ./MakeOVPN.sh
 ```

-when prompted type in 'Mates-ClientVPN' and then send to your mate, dont forget the password used when you created the config!!!
+- When prompted type in 'Mates-ClientVPN' and then send to your mate, dont forget the password used when you created the config!!!
 ```
 scp Mates-ClientVPN.ovpn root@host:/Users/jlong/Documents/VPN
 ```